 01 of 06

-The medley of mushrooms, oregano, basil and thyme provide the ideal starting point to mingle Malbec with lamb.
+The medley of mushrooms, oregano, basil, and thyme provide the ideal starting point to mingle Malbec with lamb.
 This unique red wine varietal craves mushrooms and delights in herb-based dishes surrounding hearty meats.
 Make sure to use the Malbec you'll be serving with the lamb shanks for the half cup of red wine that the recipe calls for to make this particular food and wine pairing really pop.
-Many thanks to Peggy Trowbridge Filippone for sharing this easy and elegant dish.
+Everyone will love this easy and elegant crockpot lamb shanks dish.

 02 of 06

-I am a fan of the crockpot - quick, easy and ready when dinner time rolls around.
-This restaurant-rivaling slow cooker recipe from Derrick Riches brings some serious barbecued pork together with minimal effort and maximum flavor.
+We are a fan of the crockpot—quick and easy to prepare and ready when dinner time rolls around.
+This restaurant-rivaling slow cooker Carolina pulled pork recipe brings some serious barbecued pork together with minimal effort and maximum flavor.
 The sweet and tangy character of the barbecued pork is the perfect pairing for many South American Malbecs.
-With their dark, fruit forward character and tendency towards higher levels of acidity they cut the fat and shine a welcome spotlight on the Big Daddy's Carolina Style barbecue spice.
+With their dark, fruit-forward character and tendency towards higher levels of acidity, they cut the fat and shine a welcome spotlight on the Big Daddy's Carolina Style barbecue spice.

 03 of 06

-Big, bold Malbecs can more than handle spicy sauces and pairing it with this traditional South American beef stew gives ready testimony to the food-friendly, spice-loving nature of the markets best Malbecs.
-I gave the stew a cup of Malbec to edge it towards pairing perfection and the mix of cumin, paprika and chile pepper paste ramp up the innate spice-laden character of this versatile varietal.
+Big, bold Malbecs can more than handle spicy sauces, and pairing it with this traditional beef stew gives ready testimony to the food-friendly, spice-loving nature of the markets best Malbecs.
+We gave this beef stew a cup of Malbec to edge it towards pairing perfection and the mix of rich meat and veggies makes it an essential wintertime pairing.

 04 of 06

-Malbec, meat and spice - a recurring theme that bodes really well for this red South American sweetheart wine.
-I love the creative mix of Cajun spice with brown sugar in Diana Rattray's prime rib recipe, it truly brings out the varietal's velvety textures and innate spice character.
+Malbec, meat, and spice—a recurring theme that bodes really well for this red South American sweetheart wine.
+We love the creative mix of Cajun spice with brown sugar in this prime rib roast recipe; it truly brings out the varietal's velvety textures and innate spice character.
 Make the 1/2 cup of red wine the recipe calls for a Malbec and you will elevate the wine's pairing potential even more.Continue to 5 of 6 below.